Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Alternatively, you can consider switching to a different antivirus compatible with Windows 11.
 Making an informed choice when it comes to protecting your PC can be difficult, considering the wide range of options available, so we’re sure you’ll find our top picks useful.

-DNS issues such as the Your DNS server might be unavailable Windows 11 error will prevent you from browsing the web.
+DNS issues such as the Your DNS server might be unavailable Windows 11 error will prevent you from browsing the web, and many reported that DNS problems are responsible for TypingClub not working.
 However, you can fix this problem in most cases simply by using the command line or changing the required network settings.

 If you are facing DNS server issues after installing a Windows update, check our detailed guide on how to fix that too.